leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2022-Syllabus.md

 We will have a total of three project cycles for this course (topics are subject to change):

 1. [Individual] Reproducible notebook for exploratory data analysis of climate data sets
-2. [Group] Physics informed machine learning.
+2. [Group] Physics-informed machine learning
-3. [Group] Predictive modeling with uncertainty quantification.
+3. [Group] Predictive modeling with uncertainty quantification

 Below is a tentative schedule we will follow.